MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-powershell.md

 After running the above command, close all PowerShell windows and reopen an administrative session to run the commands in the following steps.

-## Step 1: Prepare your machine(s) for deployment
+## Step 2: Prepare your machine(s) for deployment

-First, we'll run checks on every physical node to see if all the requirements are satisfied to install Azure Kubernetes Service on Azure Stack HCI.
+Run checks on every physical node to see if all the requirements are satisfied to install Azure Kubernetes Service on Azure Stack HCI.

 Open PowerShell as an administrator and run the following command.